ADLINK/ec-fwupd/README.md

 1. Git clone the binary & driver from https://github.com/adlink/ec-fwupd.git on your target device

-2. Install the drive using below command.
+2. Install the driver with the below command.

    ```
    $ cd ec-fwupd